 I’ve tried multiple boot devices, and multiple install devices (verified SHA256 on download) and I’m always stuck on the same screen.
 I’m not sure what to do next.

 #3 Updated by Dru Lavigne about 2 years ago

 - Reason for Blocked set to Need additional information from Author

 Is the BIOS updated to its latest version?
 If it is, or if updating does not resolve the issue, please reboot into your previous boot environment, create a debug (System -> Advanced -> Save debug) and attach it to this ticket.

-#6 Updated by Alexander Motin over 1 year ago
+#6 Updated by Alexander Motin about 2 years ago

 - Status changed from Unscreened to Screened